 After an hour and a half (remember, it only takes Bob less than 30 mins on the TV!) we were starting to get peckish so it was time for a tea break.
 I pulled out my tray of happy little shortbread friends and we posed for photos with the chocolate squirrels before tucking in to the tea and biscuits.

 Many, MANY pauses, brush cleaning and ‘happy accidents’ later and we’d finally completed our masterpieces.
 We waved goodbye to Bob as he wished us ‘happy painting’ at the end of the episode and stood back to admire our work.
-And we’d all achieve pretty much the same kind of landscape as Bob, albeit with a little less snow (more white paint next time) and some slightly wobbly brushstrokes.
+And we’d all achieved pretty much the same kind of landscape as Bob, albeit with a little less snow (more white paint next time) and some slightly wobbly brushstrokes.

 It was probably the MOST FUN way to spend three hours and it would be a great activity for hen and stag parties as well as birthdays.
-It was a giggle from start to end – just listening to Bob Ross talking about his cleaning his brush and stroking his squirrel friend had us in stitches.
+It was a giggle from start to end – just listening to Bob Ross talking about cleaning his brush and stroking his squirrel friend had us in stitches.
 And I think we can be quite proud of the artworks we’ve created(!)

 Let me know if you have a go at hosting your own Bob Ross painting party in the comments below, I’d love to hear how you get on and whether your painting looks anything like Bob’s at the end! 🙂